pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/toolbars.rst.txt

 ^^^^^^^^^^^^

 In this part of the toolbar you can drag and drop IPFS objects and apps that you want to have quick access to.
-If there's no existing hashmark for the object dropped you'll be asked if you want it to be hashmarked (this is not mandatory, but creating a hashmark with a custom icon will make the item more easily recognizable).
+You can drag and drop hashmarks from the hashmarks manager or things that have no hashmark associated.

 If you want to remove an item from the quickaccess bar, right-click the item and click *Remove*.